ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 Selecting the backtrace mechanism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the machinery described above, we can now address a common debugging scenario: locating for an exception
+With the machinery described above, we can now address a common debugging scenario: locating the origin of an exception
 thrown by a third-party library.
-As most Haskell code is legacy code,  likely calls the old ``throw`` and
-consequently would not produce a backtrace).
+By far, the most common means of throwing exceptions are `throw`, `throwIO`, `error`, and `undefined`.
+This raises the question of how the user should select which backtrace mechanism these functions should use to collect their provenance.
 For this we propose a pragmatic,
 stateful approach to allow the user to select which mechanism(s) should be used
 for backtrace collection in ``throw``, ``throwIO`` and similar functions: ::